archishman-b/pricing-analyser/README.md

 ## Who built this and why

-12 years across Tata Motors, Mahindra, Monitor Deloitte, and Accenture.
+12 years across Tata Motors, Mahindra, Monitor Deloitte, and Accenture Strategy.
 Pricing transformations, commercial architecture, XaaS transitions, post-M&A operating models.

 The analytical work that drives real pricing decisions — waterfall analysis, leakage identification, discount governance, margin decomposition — was being done in bespoke Excel models built from scratch on every engagement.
 Models that took days to build, couldn't be handed off, and were discarded the moment the project closed.